thecodeassassin/influxdb.com/content/docs/v0.9/concepts/glossary.md

 **Continuous queries** automatically aggregate or downsample data from one **series** into another **series**.

 **Continuous queries** are unique per **database**.

-If a **continuous query** name contains any character other than [A-Z,a-z,0-9,_] or if it starts with a digit it must be double-quoted.

 **Continuous queries** are frequently abbreviated as **CQs**.